DMU Research Symposium

-Submit your scientific photo. (closed)
+Submit your scientific photo. (coming soon)

 Four abstracts will be selected to give an oral presentation.
 Presentations will be organized into sessions grouped by topics or disciplines with each presenter allotted 10 minutes to speak and 2 minutes for audience questions.
 Awards will be given to the winning presenting author(s) (students, residents, and postdocs only).

 If the work is co-authored, only the PRESENTING author will submit on behalf of all co-authors.
 The names of all co-authors must be listed in the submission form.
 A moderator keeps track of your presentation time and may also facilitate the discussion.
 Microsoft PowerPoint 2010 will be used to project slides.
 Please make sure your presentation is compatible with this program.
 If you prefer to use a MAC computer or have video files, arrangements must be made prior to the program and you will be responsible for bringing an adaptor.
 Please contact DMU CME at email@example.com or 515-271-1596.
 Presentation and video files should be stored on USB drives.